dougeby/IntuneDocs/intune/apps-deploy.md

 9. To select the groups of users that are affected by this app assignment, select **Included Groups**.
 10. After you have selected one or more groups to include, select **Select**.
-11. In **Assign**, select **OK** to complete the included group selection.
+11. In the **Assign** pane, select **OK** to complete the included groups selection.
 12. If you want to exclude any groups of users from being affected by this app assignment, select **Exclude Groups**.
 13. If you have chosen to exclude any groups, in **Select groups**, select **Select**.
-14. In **Add group**, select **OK**.
+14. In the **Add group** pane, select **OK**.
 15. In the app **Assignments** pane, select **Save**.

 The app is now assigned to the groups that you selected.
 For more information about including and excluding app assignments, see [Include and exclude app assignments](apps-inc-exl-assignments.md).

 ## How conflicts between app intents are resolved

-Sometimes, the same app is assigned to multiple groups, but with different intents.
+Sometimes, the same app is assigned to multiple groups but with different intents.
 The information in the following table can help you understand the resulting intent when this occurs:

 ||||
 |-|-|-|